-2022/23 Performance Assessment
+Performance Assessment

-Under the Local Government and Elections (Wales) Act 2021 we have a duty keep under review if we are fulfilling the 'performance requirements' on the extent to which:
+Under the Local Government and Elections (Wales) Act 2021 we have a duty keep under review the extent to which we are fulfilling our performance requirements.
+We do this by undertaking a self-assessment of performance based on the extent to which:

-- we are exercising our functions effectively. - we are using resources economically, efficiently, and effectively; and - our governance is effective for securing the above.
+- we are exercising our functions effectively; - we are using resources economically, efficiently and effectively; and - our governance is effective for securing the above.